abrantesarthur/chickadee/psets/pset5answers.md

 - modifying sys_exit and sys_fork to accomodate shm
 - unamping shared_memory was a challenging.
 I had this assertion failure when freeing the physical range.
+- maintaining shared data acorss forks and exit was challenging

 ### How can we test?